elianaostro/Applying_RL/README.md

 <img src="Images/Car.png" width="250">

 If you would like to tinker with the parameters of the simulation, you can do so in the Unity Editor.

- **Linux**: `Build/RunCar.x86_64` (recomendado para entrenamiento con Reinforcement Learning)

-Para entrenar con Reinforcement Learning, ve a la carpeta `Agent/` y sigue las instrucciones en `Agent/README.md`.
+The simulation can be run directly from the Unity Editor or using the built executables in the [Build/](Build/) directory.

 ## The Neural Network

 The Neural Network used is a standard, fully connected, feedforward Neural Network.
-It comprises 4 layers: an input layer with 5 neurons, two hidden layers with 4 and 3 neurons respectively and an output layer with 2 neurons.
-The code for the Neural Network can be found at [UnityProject/Assets/Scripts/AI/NeuralNetworks/](UnityProject/Assets/Scripts/AI/NeuralNetworks/).
+For Reinforcement Learning training, the network architecture is defined in the PPO implementation and can be configured through the training scripts.
+The network receives observations from the car's sensors and outputs actions (engine and turning forces).

 ## Training the Neural Network

-The weights of the Neural Network are trained using an Evolutionary Algorithm known as the Genetic Algorithm.
+The weights of the Neural Network are trained using Reinforcement Learning, specifically Proximal Policy Optimization (PPO).
+The training is implemented using ML-Agents, which connects the Unity simulation with a Python-based PPO algorithm.

-At first there are N randomly initialised cars spawned.
-The best cars are then selected to be recombined with each other, creating new "offspring" cars.
-These offspring cars then form a new population of N cars and are also slightly mutated in order to inject some more diversity into the population.
-The newly created population of cars then tries to navigate the course again and the process of evaluation, selection, recombination and mutation starts again.
-One complete cycle from the evaluation of one population to the evaluation of the next is called a generation.

-The generic version of a Genetic Algorithm can be found at [UnityProject/Assets/Scripts/AI/Evolution/GeneticAlgorithm.cs](UnityProject/Assets/Scripts/AI/Evolution/GeneticAlgorithm.cs).
-This class can be modified in a very easy way, by simply assigning your own methods to the delegate operator methods of the class.
-Some example code for adapting the Genetic Algorithm to your own needs can be found in the EvolutionManager  [UnityProject/Assets/Scripts/AI/Evolution/EvolutionManager.cs](UnityProject/Assets/Scripts/AI/Evolution/EvolutionManager.cs), which is already able to switch between two differently modified Genetic Algorithms.
+The training infrastructure is located in the [Agent/](Agent/) directory, which contains:
+- A custom PPO implementation in [Agent/PPO/](Agent/PPO/)
+- Training scripts for Unity car agents in [Agent/car_agent/](Agent/car_agent/)
+- Support for hyperparameter optimization using Optuna
+- Scripts for training and evaluation

+The Unity side of the training uses the `CarAgent` component ([UnityProject/Assets/Scripts/AI/CarAgent.cs](UnityProject/Assets/Scripts/AI/CarAgent.cs)), which implements the ML-Agents interface to collect observations, receive actions, and provide rewards.
+For detailed information on how to train the agents, see the [Agent/README.md](Agent/README.md) file.

 ## User Interface

-The user interface always displays the data of the current best car.
-In the top left corner the Neural Network's output (engine and turning) is displayed.
-Right below the output, the evaluation value is displayed (the evaluation value is equal to the percentage of course completion).
-In the lower left corner a generation counter is displayed.
-In the upper right corner the Neural Network of the current best car is displayed.
-The weights are symbolised by the color and width of the connections between neurons: The wider a connection, the bigger the absolute value of the weight; Green means that the weight is positive, red means that the weight is negative.

-The entire UI-code is located at [UnityProject/Assets/Scripts/GUI/](UnityProject/Assets/Scripts/GUI/).
+The user interface displays information about the simulation and the current car's state.
+The UI code is located at [UnityProject/Assets/Scripts/GUI/](UnityProject/Assets/Scripts/GUI/).

 ## Courses

-There are multiple courses of different difficulties which are all located in different unity scenes and can be found in the folder [UnityProject/Assets/Scenes/Tracks/](UnityProject/Assets/Scenes/Tracks/).
+There are multiple courses of different difficulties which are all located in different unity scenes and can be found in the folder [UnityProject/Assets/Scenes/](UnityProject/Assets/Scenes/).

 In order to start the simulation on a specific course, open the Main scene and enter the desired track-name (= scene name) in the Inspector of the GameStateManager object.